 Oil Prices Rise Again

-West Texas Intermediate (WTI) and Brent crude oil futures finished higher for the second consecutive trading day during the midweek session.
+West Texas Intermediate (WTI) and Brent crude oil finished higher for the second consecutive day.

 WHAT DO YOU THINK?